Get started: MLflow Tracing for GenAI (Databricks Notebook)

 print(result)

-Step 4: View the Trace in MLflow
+Step 3: View the trace in MLflow

-The Trace will appear below the Notebook cell.
+The trace will appear below the notebook cell.

-Optionally, you can go to the MLflow Experiment UI to see the Trace:
+Optionally, you can go to the MLflow experiment UI to see the trace:

-- Click the open icon next to Experiment Runs.
+- Click the open icon

 - The generated trace appears in the Traces tab.